How to supercharge your CV

 There are many job roles you can try temporarily to make your CV look a little busier.
 There’s nothing more awkward than going to an interview and the employer saying ‘well, I thought your CV was quite short, do you have an updated one to send me by the end of the day?’
 A year of temp work could resolve this awkward encounter and give you the confidence boost you need.

-According to the jobsite Reed.co.uk, the five best temp jobs are Admin/Secretary roles, HGV/LGV Driver, Retail roles, Supply Teacher, and Warehouse Operative.
+According to a job site, the five best temp jobs are Admin/Secretary roles, HGV/LGV Driver, Retail roles, Supply Teacher, and Warehouse Operative.

 Although these five might not immediately seem ideal for the typical graduate, the roles of admin/secretary, retail, and warehouse operative all incorporate skills employers love.
 These include office experience, working in a team, talking to and interacting with customers, and – of course – hitting daily/weekly and monthly targets.